Hatta, Gaza: Location

 The village was situated in a flat area on the southern coastal plain.
 It was probably named after the al-Hut tribe, originally from Najd in central Arabia, who camped near the site at the end of the fifth century A.D.

 History

 The Arab geographer Yaqut al-Hamawi (d.
 1228) referred to the village as Hattawa and said it was the home of the Islamic scholar ´Amru al-Hattawi.

+The village's residents came from Egypt, Transjordan and the Hejaz.